multifacet/cbmm-artifact/README.md

 We provide commands for generating the data in each of the figures in the paper and plotting them.

+TODO: include table of approximate running times for each workload.

 ### Figure 1